-The Trustees principally responsible for the day-to-day management of the Trust's portfolio are Ernest E. Monrad and Bruce H. Monrad.
-Ernest E. Monrad has served as Trustee since 1960 and served as its Chairman from 1969 to 2000.
-Bruce H. Monrad has been associated with the Trust since July, 1989 as co-portfolio manager and was appointed a Trustee in May, 1993 and Chairman in May, 2000
+The Trustee principally responsible for the day-to-day management of the Trust's portfolio is Bruce H. Monrad who has been associated with the Trust since July, 1989 as portfolio manager and was appointed a Trustee in May, 1993 and Chairman in May, 2000.
+Chapin P. Mechem has been associated with the Trust since 2001 as a securities analyst and shares portfolio management duties with Mr. Monrad.